mbentley/nginx-helloworld/README.md

 mbentley/nginx-helloworld
 ==========================

-Basic Hello World website to show build processes as a quick example w/nginx.
+Basic Hello World website to show build processes and CI with Jenkins as a quick example w/nginx to serve static HTML.

 ## Quick Steps
  - Edit `index.html`